billbudge/WebEditorFramework/examples/functioncharts/README.md

   <img src="./resources/quicksort.svg"  alt="" title="Quicksort, partition in place.">
 </figure>

-The key features in our diagram are:
+The key features in this diagram are:

 1. An abstraction for swapping elements at indices (i, j).
 It has two index inputs.
 This swaps the elements at i and j, and returns the input parameters for convenience.